cpuskullu/cpuskullu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Astronomy and Space Sciences (with Physics), Ankara University, 2007
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Space Sciences and Technologies, Çanakkale University, 2010
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Photometric Analyses of Exoplanet Transit Observations, Çanakkale University, 2016 (Dec.)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* March 2009: Research Assistant
-  * Github University
+  * Çanakkale University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+* October 2016: Research Assistant, Dr.
-  * Github University
+  * Çanakkale University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-Skills
+Research Experience
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* In the Project: "From Binary Stars to Exoplanets", 2013 - 2016
+  * TÜBİTAK Science Research Project, Directed by A. Erdem, PhD.
+* In the Project: "Angular Momentum Evolution in Binary Stars", 2012 - 2015
+  * TÜBİTAK Science Research Project, Directed by F. Soydugan, PhD.
+* In the Project: "Pulsation Properties of Delta Scuti Stars", 2007 - 2010
+  * TÜBİTAK Science Research Project, Directed by E. Soydugan, PhD.
+* In the Projects for Society Education, 2009 - present
+  * by TÜBİTAK and various supporters.

 Publications
 ======